 Chorus 1 (B1)

 Following the pre-chorus at 57 seconds into the song, we arrive at the first chorus, which is typically the first main “hook center” in a pop hit.
 However, here it’s actually the third, which helps to justify its late arrival (in 2019, the average time it took to get to the chorus was 38 seconds).
-While the main job of the chorus is generally to provide the summation of the narrative, in this case, the chorus also brings together the two disparate vocal hook types seen in the song so far: one proper and one nonsense.
+While the main job of the chorus is generally to summarize the narrative, in this case, the chorus also brings together the two disparate vocal hooks: one proper and one nonsense.

 Verse 2 (A2) – Chorus 3 (B3)